Maan033771/Breeding-Simulation/README.txt

-this is the repository containing my simulated breeding stuff.
+This is the repository containing my simulated breeding stuff.